-- iv.
-Develop procedures that facilitate timely review and audit of financial activity. - v.
-Maintain segregation of duties by separating incompatible duties and responsibilities. - d.
-Compliance Controls - i.
-Develop mechanisms to monitor and review compliance with grant terms (e.g., ensure grant funds are disbursed only to eligible recipients). - ii.
-Ensure that all expenditures and disbursements are consistent with the objectives of the grant award and comply with applicable Federal, state and local laws and regulations governing the program and use of funds. - e.
-Subgrantee Monitoring - i.
-Inform subgrantees of grant requirements. - ii.
-Conduct periodic reviews to ensure that subgrantee has satisfied all Federal grant reporting and recordkeeping requirements, including program performance; monitor internal operating and accounting control systems. - f.
-Document Control System - i.
-Develop written documentation of adequate internal operating and accounting controls that demonstrate evidence of controls related to grant compliance. - 4.
+- i.
+Develop written policies and procedures to ensure adequate internal operating and accounting controls that demonstrate evidence of controls related to grant compliance. - 4.
 Assemble appropriate staff resources and communicate all compliance requirements and resources of the grant.
 Consider adding this information to the staff handbook. - 5.
 Keep abreast of changes in policies, procedures, or requirements and continue to advise program staff of grant requirements.
 Please note GaDOE reserves the right to change any program or fiscal requirement at any time.
 The fiscal agent is responsible for ensuring these changes are properly communicated to its stakeholders. - 6.
-Request grant reimbursements in a timely fashion to minimize account balances.a.
+Request grant reimbursements in a timely fashion to minimize account balances. - a.
 Eligibility of Expenditures - i.
 Adhere to the list of eligible activities for which funds under the program may be spent, as well as allowable cost objectives and applicable cost principles. - ii.
-Ensure that transactions are made in a reasonable and prudent manner, are allowable, allocable, and avoid double charging and ensure that credits are applied appropriately. - 7.
-Prepare necessary reports - a.
-Source Documentation - i.
+Ensure that transactions are made in a reasonable and prudent manner, are allowable, allocable, and avoid double charging and ensure that credits are applied appropriately.

+7. Prepare necessary reports

+a.
+Source Documentation

+- i.
 Appropriately support transactions entered into the subgrantee's system. - ii.
-Documentation tracks each grant transaction and supports the validity of financial data reported. - b.
+Documentation tracks each grant transaction and supports the validity of financial data reported.

+b.
 Audit Trail

 - i.
 The lowest level of detail the system should provide is documentation that supports all transactions (e.g., invoices, contracts, purchase orders). - ii.
 The overall recordkeeping system should be able to trace financial statement balances through the subgrantee's general ledger, cash books, and other journals. - iii.
 Amounts claimed on financial statements and reports accurately reflect the accounting books and records from that which they were prepared. - iv.
-21st CCLC accounting information will need to be tracked separately for each grant through appropriate measures such as separate sub-ledger for each grant. - Subgrantees will need to keep accounting data reconciled. - 8.
-Maximize site visits by GaDOE to enhance program, show organizational strength, and demonstrate commitment to the project. - 9.
-Keep GaDOE and the public aware and informed about grant project progress.
+21st CCLC accounting information will need to be tracked separately for each grant through appropriate measures such as separate sub-ledger for each grant for each fiscal year. - v.
+Subgrantees will need to keep accounting data reconciled.

-- 10. Evaluate the extent to which measurable project objectives are being met. - 11.
+- 8. Maximize site visits by GaDOE to enhance program, show organizational strength, and demonstrate commitment to the project. - 9.
+Keep GaDOE and the public aware and informed about grant project progress. - 10.
+Evaluate the extent to which measurable project objectives are being met. - 11.
 Liquidate all obligations incurred under the award within the set deadline.
 Please see 34 C.F.R § 76-707 for more information regarding obligation deadlines. - 12.
 Ensure and oversee the performance of final audits and resolution of findings. - 13.
 Establish an adequate system for records retention.